Is Gum Considered Candy? Yes (Usually) — Gum vs Candy Explained

 At trade shows, industry reports, and market studies, gum gets a VIP pass, often standing apart from traditional candy.
 It’s categorized separately because it serves different functions—whether it’s improving breath, curbing appetite (debatable), or giving fidgety people something to do.

-3. The Legal Perspective: The Fine Print on Gum
+3. The Legal Perspective: Is Gum “Food”?

 What Do People Think?